Obama to tour site of worst-ever Colorado wildfire

-COLORADO SPRINGS, Colo.
-President Barack Obama planned to tour on Friday the devastation left by a Colorado wildfire that destroyed 347 homes and forced the evacuation of 35,000 people from the edge of the state's second-largest city.
+COLORADO SPRINGS, Colo., June 29 President Barack Obama planned to tour on Friday the devastation left by a Colorado wildfire that destroyed 346 homes and forced the evacuation of 35,000 people from the edge of the state's second-largest city.

-Obama, who declared Colorado to be in a state of "major disaster" on Friday morning, was due to arrive in Colorado Springs just before noon local time (1800 GMT) to visit the areas ravaged by what officials say is the most destructive blaze in state history.
+Obama was due to arrive in Colorado Springs just before noon local time to visit the areas ravaged by what officials have deemed to be the most destructive blaze in state history.
 At least one death has been attributed to the fire.

 They said the wildfire did not grow overnight and it is now 15 percent contained.

-Aerial photos of devastation unleashed by the so-called Waldo Canyon Fire showed large swaths of neighbourhoods reduced to gray ash - one house after another obliterated while adjacent dwellings survived mostly unscathed.
+Aerial photos of devastation unleashed by the so-called Waldo Canyon Fire showed large swaths of neighborhoods reduced to gray ash - one house after another obliterated while adjacent dwellings survived mostly unscathed.

-Authorities confirmed the full extent of destruction on Friday, with 347 houses gutted by fire and more than 20,000 homes still threatened by the blaze.
+Authorities initially acknowledged the loss of hundreds of homes, but the damage toll released Thursday afternoon by Mayor Steve Bach - a preliminary count of 346 houses gutted by fire - confirmed the full extent of destruction.

 RASH OF WILDFIRES ACROSS COUNTRY

-Waldo Canyon was among more than 40 large, uncontained wildfires being fought across the United States, the bulk of them in 10 western states - Colorado, Montana, Wyoming, Utah, Idaho, South Dakota, Arizona, New Mexico, Nevada and even Hawaii, according to the National Interagency Fire Center.
+Waldo Canyon was among more than 40 large, uncontained wildfires being fought across the United States, the bulk of them in 10 western states - Colorado, Montana, Wyoming, Utah, Idaho, South Dakota, Arizona, New Mexico, Nevada and even Hawaii, according to the National Interagency Fire Center in Boise, Idaho.

-In western Colorado, the Pine Ridge fire northeast of Grand Junction blew up to 10,000 acres overnight from 1,500 the day before.
-Roughly 50 people have been evacuated from a rural area near DeBeque, a town of about 700.
-No homes were reported lost.

 Searing temperatures and strong, erratic winds in recent days stoked the Waldo Canyon blaze, which has burned at least 18,500 acres (7,487 hectares) of timber and brush, much of it in the Pike National Forest to the west of the city that lies at the base of the famed Pikes Peak mountaintop.